 Ralph Durand, “A Handbook to the Poetry of Rudyard Kipling” 1914.)

-[Title] The Dykes embankments thrown up as defences against the encroachments of the sea and in order to prevent low-lying land from flooding.
+The Dykes: embankments thrown up as defences against the encroachments of the sea, and in order to prevent low-lying land from flooding.

 As in “White Horses” a row of dots appears after the penultimate stanza, possibly to indicate a pause.

-[Stanza 1] no proof in the bread we eat ‘No proof’ means no leaven; ‘proof’’ appears to be a bakers’ term.
+no proof in the bread we eat: ‘No proof’ means no leaven; ‘proof’’ appears to be a bakers’ term.
 The Oxford English Dictionary quotes this very line in definition of such meaning.

-[Stanza 2] Sea-gate dykes have gates which open at low-tide to drain off the water from inland; they close when the tide rises, to protect the land below high-water mark.
+Sea-gate: dykes have gates that open at low tide to drain off the water from inland; they close when the tide rises, to protect the land below high-water mark.

-[Stanza 7] Nine-fold deep in sets of nine, referring to the belief that every nineth wave is a higher one.
+Nine-fold deep: in sets of nine, referring to the belief that every ninth wave is a higher one.

 ©Mary Hamer 2007 All rights reserved